India says it may approve vaccine in weeks, outlines plan

 Serum Institute of India, the world’s largest vaccine manufacturer, applied for an emergency use license for the Oxford University-AstraZeneca vaccine based on phase-three trials in India and other countries, health officials said at a news conference.

-The Indian company Bharat Biotech applied for a license for its experimental inactivated virus vaccine without completing phase-three trials, they said.
+Bharat Biotech applied for a license for its experimental inactivated virus vaccine without completing phase-three trials, they said.
 According to Indian rules for accelerated approval of vaccines, a company can be granted a license if regulators are “satisfied with the risk-benefit ratio,” said Balram Bharagava, head of the Indian Council of Medical Research.

 Pfizer applied for permission to import its experimental mRNA vaccine for sale and distribution without clinical trials in India, the officials said.

 The company said in a statement that it would supply the vaccine “only through government contracts based on agreements with respective government authorities” after approval.
 Its vaccine needs to be stored at very cold temperatures, which India’s existing infrastructure is unlikely to be able to provide. ___

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.